Studebaker Wagonaire: Scale models

 Matchbox-Lesney made a miniature Wagonaire that included a sliding roof section.
 The scale model was available for many years after Studebaker stopped production of the actual vehicle.
 Husky Toys also manufactured a model Wagonaire that was similar in size to the Matchbox product and also featured the sliding rear roof panel.

 Revival of the concept

 The concept of the retractable roof was picked up by General Motors for a model in its GMC Envoy line in 2003 as a 2004 model.
 Advertisements for the new Envoy XUV incorrectly touted the feature as "first-ever."
 An additional feature adopted by GMC was the power operation of the roof section and a movable partition between the passenger area and cargo space.
 The Envoy XUV model was discontinued in 2005.
+Similarly to the record of Studebaker's innovative Wagonaire, General Motors also produced about 12,000 sliding roof XUVs during the single model year it was offered.